aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/_index.md

 ﻿---
-title: Working with Document – Aspose.Words for Python via .NET
+title: Working with Document in Python
 articleTitle: Working with Document
 linktitle: Working with Document
 type: docs